jasonknight/gopress/docs.md

 ```go
 func (o *CommentMeta) FindByMetaKey(_findByMetaKey string) ([]*CommentMeta, error)
 ```
-FindByMetaKey dynamic finder for meta_key -> []*CommentMeta,error Generic and
-programatically generator finder for CommentMeta
+FindByMetaKey searchs against the primary key meta_key and will return []*CommentMeta,error This method is a programatically generated finder for CommentMeta

 ```go